 It should be said that every communication in a transaction for sale or for lease should be supported by correct documentation and file notes.
 They are the only things that can support you when disagreement or debate evolves between the parties.
 Have due regard for property legislation and local property laws.
 Stay within the law at all times.

 Remember who your client is in the property transaction.
 Service their requirements to a high level and follow instructions at all times.
 Expect that problems will evolve in any business and commercial real estate transaction.
-Be prepared to ask questions, and get others involved into resolving the situation if it is of some assistance to you.
+Be prepared to ask questions, and get others involved in resolving the situation if it is of some assistance to you.
 Some of your business colleagues will have the experience required to move through the problem directly and quickly.

 Negotiation in commercial real estate is really a series of problems that have been resolved.
 Top agents do that all the time.
-You can get more ideas on this through our newsletter.